US defends Soleimani strike at UN amid accusations of ‘military adventurism’

 Craft, meanwhile, had in her letter affirmed the U.S. desire for peace and said that the U.S. “stand[s] ready to engage without preconditions in serious negotiations with Iran, with the goal of preventing further endangerment of international peace and security or escalation by the Iranian regime.”

-However, in her remarks to the council, she also warned that Trump would act “decisively” in the case if U.S. troops or interests were threatened.
+However, in her remarks to the council, she also warned that Trump would act “decisively” in the case U.S. troops or interests are threatened.

 “President Trump has made it clear his highest and most solemn duty is the defense of our nation and of its citizens and so we will act decisively in the exercise of our inherent right of self-defense to protect Americans when necessary, as is recognized under the Charter,” she said.